AckerlyXu/heima/articles/app-service-web/app-service-continuous-deployment.md

 1. Publish your app content to the repository that will be used for continuous deployment.

-    For more information on publishing your project to these services, see [Create a repo (GitHub)], [Create a repo (BitBucket)], and [Get started with VSTS].
+    For more information on publishing your project to these services, see [Create a repo (GitHub)].
 The folloing steps are only for GitHub Repo.
 For Repo other than GitHub's, see [Manually triggering a deployment](https://github.com/projectkudu/kudu/wiki/Manually-triggering-a-deployment) to setup the webhook.

 2. In your app's menu blade in the [Azure portal preview], click **APP DEPLOYMENT > Deployment options**.
 Click **Choose Source**, then select **External Repository**.
 2. Enter the url of you GitHub Repo, and enter the branch you want to track.
 Leave the **Repository Type** to be Git, and click **OK**